Category Archives: Danish Royals

 Erik Jenson, Bishop of Aalborg, would conduct the religious service.
 Bishop Jenson also formally received Henri into the Danish Folk (Lutheran) Church.
 Following the wedding, Henri would now be known by the Danish version of his name (Henrik) and convert from Roman Catholicism to the Danish Folk Church.

 On Margrethe’s insistence, there would be no special ceremonies at the church marking a royal wedding.
-The ceremony would last approximately 20 minutes and consist of the same rites and practices in any other Danish wedding.
+The ceremony would last approximately 20 minutes and consist of the same rites and practices as any other Danish wedding.
 When asked if Henri would say his vows in French, Bishop Jensen replied that as this would be a Danish wedding, all vows would be said in Danish.

 Although Margrethe’s and Henri’s pairing attracted little controversy in Denmark, the European anti-royalist Provos threatened to throw ketchup at the royal coach during the processional and release mice in the church.
 The group had also been responsible for numerous demonstrations, fights, and had thrown smoke bombs during the wedding of Princess Beatrix and Prince Claus of the Netherlands in 1966.
 Additional police officers from around Denmark were brought to the capital to assist with security.